Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 <a name="spec"></a>
 ## Spectrogram

-A common approach to working with sounds (e.g., in speech recognition) is to generate a spectrogram, which is a diagram showing how frequency varies with time (i.e., a frequency vs time plot) in an acoustic signal.
+A common approach to deep learning with sound data (e.g., in speech recognition) is to generate a spectrogram, which is a diagram showing how frequency varies with time (i.e., a frequency vs time plot) in an acoustic signal.
 It represents different frequencies in different colours, signifying the amplitude (or loudness) of each frequency in the signal.
+For the problems in this repository, the goal is not to identify a sequence of letters from a sound (which is so in speech recognition task).
+Nevertheless spectrograms offer a very useful starting point.

 To obtain a spectrogram, an acoustic signal is first divided into a number of segments and each is Fourier transformed.
-(Fourier transformation is a procedure to decompose a waveform into linear combination of its constituent frequencies.)
+(Fourier transformation is a procedure to decompose a waveform into linear combination of its constituent frequencies: $a_1 f_1 + a_2 f_2 + \cdot\cdot\cdot$, where $a_i$ is the amplitude of the frequency $f_i$.)
 The Fourier transforms for each segment are combined into a single plot called spectrogram.
-For the problems in this repository, unlike in speech recognition, the goal is not to identify a sequence of letters from a sound.
-Nevertheless spectrograms offer a very useful starting point.
+I've shown a sample spectrogram later.

 <a name="speccode"></a>
 ### Code specifics